EESSI/docs/docs/test-suite/installation-configuration.md

                 pyenv install <python version number>
                 pyenv local <python version number>

-    * You can also install a more recent version of Python on top of the GCC/GCCcore compiler.
+    * You can install a more recent version of Python on top of the GCC/GCCcore compiler.
+    * You can install a ReFrame module with EasyBuild and a [ReFrame easyconfig](https://github.com/easybuilders/easybuild-easyconfigs/tree/develop/easybuild/easyconfigs/r/ReFrame) containing a more recent Python version.

 #### Installing Reframe